 Zoo-reared northwestern pond turtles are released in the Columbia River Gorge

-Summer came early last week for 23 northwestern pond turtles reared at the Oregon Zoo.
-With the help of volunteers, wildlife officials and a local Girl Scout troop, the zoo returned the endangered reptiles to the Columbia River Gorge.
+Nine northwestern pond turtles shell-ebrated their graduation from the Oregon Zoo’s turtle lab this week.
+With the help of volunteers, wildlife officials and members of the Zoo Apprenticeship Program, care staff returned the endangered reptiles to the Columbia River Gorge.

-Since last October, the turtles basked in the warmth and light of a simulated summer at the zoo’s conservation lab, growing large enough to have a fighting chance in the wild.
-Now they're ready for the real thing.
+Since last fall, the turtles have basked in the warmth and light of a simulated summer at the zoo’s conservation lab, growing large enough to have a fighting chance in the wild.
+Now they’re ready for the real thing.

-As part of the Western Pond Turtle Recovery Project, conservation scientists “head-start” newly hatched turtles gathered from wild sites, nurturing them at the zoo for up to a year.
+As part of a regional recovery project, conservation scientists “head-start” newly hatched turtles gathered from wild sites, nurturing them at the zoo for up to a year.

 Keepers prepare the turtles for life outdoors by giving them plenty of time outside to acclimate to changing temperatures.
 Once the turtles reach about 50 grams (a little less than 2 ounces), they’re taken to ponds along the Columbia River Gorge, where a team of conservationists returns them to their natural habitat and monitors them for safety.
 In one study, scientists estimated that 95% of the turtles released back to sites in the Gorge survive annually.

-“Growing to this size helps protect the turtles from predators like bullfrogs,” Morgan said.
+“The larger they are, the safer they are from predators like bullfrogs,” Morgan said.

 The American bullfrog, native to the eastern United States but considered invasive here, is the largest frog species on the continent.
 It can tip the scales at more than a pound and has been driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.